Fort Wayne Air National Guard Base: Operational training base

 The airfield was closed for additional construction in June 1942.
-The runways were strengthened to accommodate the increasing weight of the B-26 Marauder bombers, C-46 Commandos, and C-47 Skytrain transports.
+The runways were strengthened to accommodate the increasing weight of the Martin B-26 Marauder bombers, Curtiss C-46 Commandos, and Douglas C-47 Skytrain transports.
 Additional hangars were also constructed to accommodate the maintenance of large numbers of aircraft.
 In addition, the ground station streets were paved.

 Aircraft/crew processing center

 By September 1942 the runways were again open, and III Bomber Command used Baer Field as a Martin B-26 Marauder medium bombardment group staging and processing facility.
 The newly manufactured B-26s were ferried from the Martin manufacturing plant near Baltimore, Maryland and assigned to the 1st Concentration Command (1st CC) at Baer.
 The 1st CC was responsible for completing the organization and equipment of bombardment groups prior to their deployment overseas.
 The sub-depot facilities at Baer made modifications to the B-26 aircraft, updated them to current requirements.
 In doing so the sub-depot augmented the ground support echelons of the bombardment groups.

 In March 1943, jurisdiction of the base was again reassigned from Third Air Force to I Troop Carrier Command (I TCC), part of First Air Force.
 The mission of I TCC was to train Curtiss C-46 Commando and Douglas C-47 Skytrain troop carrier groups in preparation for overseas deployment.
 Baer's responsibility was the processing of Troop Carrier Command units for I TCC, by providing the groups with aircraft and providing the necessary training for their maintenance and support.
 Large numbers of aircraft and crews were joined at Baer and from there were deployed overseas The processing of the transport aircraft was performed in a similar manner as was done previously with the B-26 medium bombers.
 After the plane's manufacture, primarily at the Douglas C-47 plant in Tulsa, Oklahoma, or the Curtiss-Wright C-46 plants in St. Louis, Missouri or Louisville, Kentucky, the aircraft was flown to an Air Technical Service Command modification center.

 At the modification center, the plane was updated according to the latest modification orders and received the necessary equipment and changes to suit it for its final destination.
 From the various modification centers the aircraft were flown to Baer Field.
 Aircraft were parked everywhere including two of the three runways.
 The hardstands were also packed with new aircraft awaiting processing.